Ben-Hur: A Tale of the Christ: Part Five

 Messala sends a letter to Valerius Gratus about his discovery of Judah, but Sheik Ilderim intercepts the letter and shares it with Judah.
 He discovers that his mother and sister were imprisoned in a cell at the Antonia Fortress, and Messala has been spying on him.
 Meanwhile, Ilderim is deeply impressed with Judah's skills with his racing horses and accepts him as his charioteer.

 Simonides comes to Judah and offers him the accumulated fortune of the Hur family business, of which the merchant has been steward.
 Judah Ben-Hur accepts only the original amount of money, leaving the property and the rest to the loyal merchant.
 They each agree to do their part to fight for the Christ, whom they believe to be a political savior from Roman authority.

 A day before the race, Ilderim prepares his horses.
 Judah appoints Malluch to organize his support campaign for him.
 Meanwhile, Messala organizes his own huge campaign, revealing Judah Ben-Hur's former identity to the community as an outcast and convict.
 Malluch challenges Messala and his cronies to a large wager, which, if the Roman loses, would bankrupt him.

 The day of the race comes.
 During the race, Messala and Judah become clear leaders.
-Messala deliberately scrapes his chariot wheel against Judah's and Messala's chariot breaks apart, causing him to be trampled by other racers' horses.
+Messala deliberately scrapes his chariot wheel against Judah's, causing Messala's chariot to break apart.
+He is trampled by other racers' horses.
 Judah is crowned the winner and showered with prizes, claiming his first strike against Rome.
 Messala is left with a broken body and the loss of his wealth.

 After the race, Judah Ben-Hur receives a letter from Iras asking him to go to the Roman palace of Idernee.
 When he arrives, he sees that he has been tricked.
 Thord, a Saxon hired by Messala, comes to kill Judah.
 They duel, and Ben-Hur offers Thord 4000 sestertii to let him live.
 Thord returns to Messala claiming to have killed Judah, so he collects money from them both.
 Supposedly dead, Judah Ben-Hur goes to the desert with Ilderim to plan a secret campaign.